UV Kitchen Exhaust: Benefits Beyond Disinfection

 How UV Kitchen Exhaust Systems Work

 Kitchen exhaust systems provide the primary function of extracting grease through mechanical filters and inertial means.
-Kitchen hood exhausts successfully remove grease particles.
-The smaller grease particulates and vapor that remain are then exposed to the UVC light to break down the molecules.
-This process effectively prevents grease buildup, thus reducing maintenance, cleaning and mitigating fire hazard.
+Kitchen hood exhausts successfully remove grease particles; the smaller grease particulates and remaining vapor are then exposed to the UVC light to break down the molecules, preventing grease buildup.

 Photolysis and Ozonolysis

 UVC lamps in UV kitchen exhaust systems break down grease particles in commercial kitchen exhaust systems through two distinct processes: photolysis and ozonolysis.
-Photolysis is the chemical reaction that occurs when a chemical compound is broken down by photons.
-Photolysis breaks down the molecular bond and grease particles and ozonolysis oxidizes the grease molecules.
+Photolysis is the chemical reaction that occurs when photons break down a chemical compound.
+Photolysis breaks down the molecular bond and grease particles, and ozonolysis oxidizes the grease molecules.

 Installing UV Lamps in Kitchen Exhaust Systems